Playa Ventanas Cleanup

 While the above heading can be applied to many areas of life, I mean it in the most literal: garbage is everywhere.
 Middle of the ocean, deserted arctic islands, highest mountain peaks and the hottest of deserts show signs that we like to make stuff and we like to throw stuff away.
 So it’s no surprise that our beautiful beaches are not immune – especially the more popular ones, and especially after the Semana Santa long weekend!

-While scrolling the Ojochal Lifestyle facebook page I came upon a post advertising a volunteer beach clean-up of Playa Ventanas on April 12, 2023, from 8.00 am to 10.00 am – a perfect time window before it gets too hot.
+While scrolling the Ojochal Lifestyle facebook page I came upon a post advertising a volunteer Playa Ventanas cleanup on April 12, 2023, from 8.00 am to 10.00 am – a perfect time window before it gets too hot.
 I decided join and use the opportunity to help spread the message by writing and sharing a blog.
 If you are keen to help, keep an eye out on the two different types of posts:

 MCEC

 I arrived a bit early to get in a quick swim then joined the MCEC (Marine Conservation and Education Centre) staff for a chat about what they do and how the cleanup will go.
-MCEC does A LOT of things around ocean conservation and education, one of them being the rolling clean-ups of the local beaches such as Ventanas, Hermosa and Tortuga, which they operate in collaboration with ADI of Ojochal and Reserva Playa Tortuga.
+MCEC is a project of Innoceana and does A LOT of things around ocean conservation and education, one of them being the rolling clean-ups of the local beaches such as Ventanas, Hermosa and Tortuga, which they operate in collaboration with ADI of Ojochal and Reserva Playa Tortuga.
 People were slowly trickling in as I grabbed my bucket and started to scour the sand for trash (you are asked to bring reusable bags, or better, a plastic bucket, reusable gloves, sunscreen and bug repellent).

 THE CLEANUP